 These weekly general programme classes are open to everyone.
 They include guided meditations and teachings on the practical application of Buddhist thought in daily life.
 There's also time for Questions & Answers.
 There's no need to book, just drop in.
 8.00-9.30pm.
-Suggested donation RM10
+No charge but donations are welcome.

 "Since it is impossible to fulfil all our desires or to stop unwanted things happening to us, we need to find a different way of relating to frustrated desires and unwanted occurrences.
 We need to learn patience acceptance.